Dealing with a Cracked Wisdom Tooth

 Are you put to sleep for wisdom teeth removal?

 You must have anesthesia for surgical removal.
 Wisdom teeth are much easier to remove when you are young.
-The roots grow longer and the density of the jawbone increases as you age.
-There are more risks associated with wisdom tooth removal in your 30’s and 40’s.
+The roots grow longer, and the density of the jawbone increases as you age.
+More risks are associated with wisdom tooth removal in your 30’s and 40’s.

 Reasons for a Cracked Wisdom Tooth

-Your wisdom tooth may crack because there is no room for it to grow in.
+Your wisdom tooth may crack because there is no room to grow.
 It may also crack if it is damaged from decay or infection.
-If your wisdom tooth is fully erupted and fits well in your mouth, your dentist may repair the tooth.
+If your wisdom tooth fully erupts and fits well in your mouth, your dentist may repair the tooth.
 A fractured tooth root canal can resolve problems with infection or severe decay.
 Let a professional at Emergency Dentist help you with a cracked wisdom tooth treatment plan.
-Book your appointment with URBN Dental if you are experiencing cracked wisdom tooth pain or if your wisdom tooth cracked.
+Book your appointment with URBN Dental if you are experiencing cracked wisdom tooth pain or if your wisdom tooth is cracked.

 Bottom Wisdom Tooth Extraction

 Sometimes you only need a top or bottom wisdom tooth extraction.
 Every patient has a unique situation.
 Your dentist can monitor all of your wisdom teeth as they grow in and will evaluate whether or not you require a broken wisdom tooth extraction.
 This helps them recommend an appropriate treatment plan before problems progress.

 What to do if you Have a Chipped Tooth

 Call your dentist immediately if you have a chipped wisdom tooth.
-Even if it is a minor chip, you need to schedule an appointment for a proper exam.
-Your dentist Houston can find out if there is decay or infection in the tooth.
+Even if it is a minor chip, you must schedule an appointment for a proper exam.
+Your dentist, Houston, can find out if there is decay or infection in the tooth.
 These problems make the tooth weak.
 Your dentist can determine if you need a filling, a root canal, or bonding to remedy the problem.

 Fractured Tooth Root Canal